 SDSU Library. (n.d.).
 What is peer review?
 Retrieved July 14, 2020, from https://library.sdsu.edu/reference/news/what-does-peer-review-mean

 Historical Abstracts This link opens in a new window

 Historical Abstracts covers the history of the world (excluding the United States and Canada) from 1450 to the present, including world history, military history, women's history, history of education, and more.
 This authoritative database provides indexing of more than 1,700 academic historical journals in over 40 languages back to 1955.
 History and social science researchers have used Historical Abstracts to discover significant and groundbreaking work for more than 50 years.

-The Research Starter is a great place to get basic information about your topic.
+After doing a keyword search, if there's a Research Starter at the top of the results, it is a great place to get basic information about your topic.
 Encyclopedia entries will also be available.